-- Secure full CDC-recommended funding of evidence-based tobacco prevention and cessation programs in North Carolina.
+- Secure full CDC-recommended levels of funding for evidence-based tobacco prevention and cessation programs in North Carolina.
 Funding for these programs should come from the state’s annual share of Master Settlement Agreement (MSA) payments.

-· Advocate for $17.3 million in recurring state funds for evidence-based tobacco use prevention and cessation programs.
+· Short Term Goal: Secure $17.6 million for statewide tobacco use prevention and cessation programs.

 · Protect existing smoke-free law which made restaurants and bars smoke-free on January 2, 2010;